Going green at Wimpole

 What happens next?

-Work has commenced on site with trenches dug from the mansion for the some of the pipework with borehole drilling starting in the car park over the coming weeks, the project is taking shape on the ground.
+Work has commenced on site with trenches dug from the mansion for the pipework; pipework laid and trenches backfilled and with borehole drilling in the car park completed, the groundworks are complete, apart from reseeding the grass.

-Works are expected to be completed later in the year, with commissioning and testing of the system in the Autumn.
+Works are expected to be completed later this year, with installation of some new radiators, then the commissioning and testing of the heat pump system.